Football at the 2018 Asian Games – Men's tournament: Draw

 The draw for the tournament was held on 5 July 2018 with initially 24 teams involved.
 The teams were seeded into four pots based on their performances in the previous Asian Games in 2014.
 The hosts Indonesia were automatically assigned into position A1.

-However, the initial draw result was scratched because the UAE and Palestine were omitted, so the draw result had to be reconfirmed on 25 July 2018, and the ceremony reopened in Kuala Lumpur, Malaysia at 3:00 p.m. local time (7:00 a.m.
+However, the initial draw was declared null and void because the UAE and Palestine had been omitted.
+The draw was redone on 25 July 2018, and the ceremony reopened in Kuala Lumpur, Malaysia at 3:00 p.m. local time (7:00 a.m.
 GMT).
 Palestine were added to Group A and the UAE were added to Group E.

-Iraq, which were initially placed in Group C, later withdrew from the tournament.
-To re-balance the groups so that every group has at least four teams, another re-draw was held on 3 August 2018 to determine which of Palestine or UAE would be moved to Group C to replace Iraq.
-The UAE were drawn.
+Iraq, which were initially placed in Group C, withdrew after the draw.
+To re-balance the groups so that every group had at least four teams, a second re-draw was held on 3 August 2018 to determine which of Palestine or UAE would be moved to Group C to replace Iraq: the UAE were drawn.